mmower/ergo/README.md

 In Ergo we distinguish between **terminal** parsers and **combinator** parsers.
 The difference is that a combinator parser is parameterised by one or more other parsers (which may themselves be either a terminal or another combinator parser).
 Here is an example:

 The terminal parser `digit` reads a single digit character (i.e. '0'..'9') from the input.
-We might use it like:

-    digit("1") = 49

-Where 49 is the ASCII code for the digit "1".
-The actual code for using the parser looks a little different but it's conceptually right.
+We don't have to concern ourselves right now with how it does this, or where that digit goes, suffice to say that somehow:

+    parse(digit(), "1")

+Will parse the 1 from the input and generate 49 (the UTF-8 code for the digit 1) in return.

-The combinator parser `many` takes the parser it is meant to use and attempts to match it repeatedly on the input:
+The combinator parser `many` takes a parser to apply and attempts to apply it repeatedly on the input. it is meant to use and attempts to match it repeatedly on the input.
+So that, for example:

-    many(digit, "123") => [49, 50, 51]

-Here the `digit` parser was successful 3 times and returns the code for digits '1', '2', and '3' respectively in a list.
+    parse(many(digit()), "123")

+Will parse the digits "1", "2", and "3" and generate the list `[49, 50, 51]` (respectively the UTF-8 codes for those digits).

 Alternatively we could have used a parser like `alpha` that parses letters.

-    many(alpha, "abc") => [97, 98, 99]

-Where of course 97-99 are the codes for the letters a-c.
+    parse(many(alpha()), "abc")

+Will parse the alphanumeric characters "a", "b", and "c" to generate the list `[97, 98, 99]`.

 Where things get interesting is when we pass combinator parsers to other combinator parsers.
 Let's add `sequence` which takes a list of parsers and attempt to use each in turn:

-    sequence([many(alpha), many(digit)], "abc123") => [97, 98, 99, 49, 50, 51]
+    parse(sequence([many(alpha()), many(digits())]), "abc123")

+Here we pass the parser `many(alpha())` and the parser `many(digit())` to the parser `sequence` which will, in turn, generate the list `[[97, 98, 99], [49, 50, 51]]` for that input.

-In this way we can create increasingly complex parsers by combining simpler parsers.
+In this fashion we can build more and more complex parsers by combining together simpler ones..

 # Using Ergo

-## Setting up to parse

-Ergo parsers operate on a `Context` record that will be described in the next session but which holds both the input text to be parsed and the data that is parsed from it.
-To begin we need to setup a new context:
+## Installing

+Add Ergo to your mix.exs file:

+    {:ergo, "~> 0.2"}

+Then run

+    mix deps.get

+## A Basic Parser

+Let's create a simple parser as an exercise, it will parser a number, e.g. 42, 5.0, -2.7, or 0 and turn it into it's equivalent Elixir integer or float value:

+    alias Ergo.{Context, Parser}
+    import Ergo.{Terminals, Combinators, Parsers}

+    number_parser =
+      sequence(
+        [
+          optional(char(?-), map: fn _ -> -1 end, label: "-?"),
+          choice([
+            decimal(),
+            uint()
+           ],
+          label: "[i|d]"
+          )
+        ],
+        label: "number",
+        map: &Enum.product/1
+      )

+    Ergo.parse(number_parser, "42")

+This parser uses a sequence that checks for an optional leading minus and then a choice to select between either a decimal or integer value.

+If there is a minus the match gets mapped from a character into the value -1.

+The choice tries the decimal parser first to ensure that we don't accidentally match "123." as the integer "123".
+If there is no decimal point it fails and tries the integer route.

+At this point the sequence AST will look something like: [-1, 16.0] or [42] and we use `Enum.product` to combine to get the final value, e.g. 42.

+Ergo.parse returns a fully-matched `Context` e.g.

+    %Context{status: :ok, ast: 42}

+    %Context{status: {:error, :unexpected_char}, message: message, line: line, col: col}

+## Debugging your parser

+As parsers become more complex it can be difficult to work out why they fail to work properly for a given input.
+Ergo parsers can, by default, generate debugging information to tell you about what is happening and what decisions are being made.
+To use this feature call the parse function as follows:

+    Ergo.parse(parser, input, debug: true)

+## What is a parser?

+As with most parser combinator libraries, Ergo parsers are anonymous functions parameterized by inputs.
+However Ergo parser functions are wrapped in a struct:

+    Ergo.Parser

+That holds the parser function and can contain additional descriptive metadata.
+By default a description is created.

+## The Context

+Ergo parsers operate on a `Context` struct that gets passed from parser to parser.
+We can create the context directly:

     alias Ergo.Context
-    ctx = Context.new("string to be pared")
+    ctx = Context.new("string to be parsed")

-This `Context` `ctx` is now ready to passed into a parser.
-Afterwards you should check the `status` field of the context to determine whether the parser was successful or whether it encountered an error.

-To create a parser you use the parser builder functions, for example:

-    parser = sequence([digit(), alpha(), digit()])

-Then call the resulting parser with the context.

-    {status :ok} = parser.(ctx)
+Although you will rarely need to do so as there is a helper function `Ergo.parse` that will do that for you:

+    Ergo.parse(parser, "string to be parsed")

+Ergo can send debugging information to the Elixir Logger which can be helpful in figuring out why a parser is not working as expected.
+E.g.

+    Ergo.parse(parser, "string to be parsed", debug: true)

+The `status` field of the context will always be either `:ok` or a tuple of `{:error, :error_atom}`.

+The parser can build up a datastructure to return by modifying the `ast` value of the context.
+The `sequence` parser, for example, creates a list of all matching parsers, e.g.

+    Ergo.parse(sequence([uint(), ignore(char(?,)), uint()]), "1,3")
+    => %Context{status: :ok, ast: [1, 3]}

 ## The Context in detail